Can I Claim a Prepaid Property Taxes Deduction?

-In general, whether a taxpayer is allowed a deduction for the prepayment of state or local real property taxes in 2017 depends on whether the taxpayer makes the payment in 2017 and the real property taxes are assessed prior to 2018.
-Prepaid real estate taxes that have not been assessed prior to 2018 are not deductible in 2017.
+For the scenario after tax reform was passed, prepaid real estate taxes were not deductible in 2017 if they had not been assessed prior to 2018.
 State or local law determines whether and when a property tax is assessed, which is generally when the taxpayer becomes liable for the property tax imposed.
 (IR-2017-210)

-The IRS adjusted your Shared Responsibility Payment and you owe taxes.
-Learn about notice CP22H and how to address it with help from the experts at H&R Block.
+The IRS intends to terminate your installment agreement.
+Learn more about IRs letter 2975 and how to address it with help from the tax experts at H&R Block.

 You are considered insolvent if you owe more than the value of your assets.
 This can be important if you received IRS Form 1099-C, Cancellation of Debt.